wkaisertexas/HoosOnTask/docs/phase-1.md

  - A group chat like this while ineffective due to organizational issues is further hindered by network effects

- - For a service like this to work requires participation by a large portion of the UVA community unlike this Groupme which contains less than 10% of the UVa student body
+ - For a service like this to work requires participation by a large portion of the UVA community unlike this GroupMe which contains less than 10% of the UVa student body

  - An app called Get it Back which is open to everyone and functions similarly to our concept but has few monthly users and poor reviews